Your Gate to Europe

 Regulation (EU) No 248/2014 introduced transitional arrangements that ended on 1 February 2017, further solidifying SEPA's integration efforts.

-3. Regulation (EC) No 924/2009 on charges for cross-border payments in euro
+3. SEPA Regulation on cross-border payments

 The principle of equal charges applies to various electronically processed euro payments, encompassing credit transfers, direct debits, ATM withdrawals, debit and credit card payments, and money remittances.
 Some countries outside the euro area, such as Sweden and Romania, have opted to extend these rules to their national currencies.